UBC-MDS/UBC-MDS.github.io/resources_pages/quiz.md

 5. Once uploaded, you should see a preview of your PNG on PrairieLearn.
 You can update and re-upload your cheatsheet as many times as needed before the deadline.

+6. Double-check that you have uploaded the cheatsheet to the **correct** course.
 **NOTE: YOU MUST BE ABLE TO SEE YOUR CHEATSHEET HERE BY CLICKING 'SHOW PREVIEW' - IF YOU CANNOT SEE IT, IT WILL NOT WORK IN THE QUIZ**

 ## Taking A Quiz